"Subscribe to our newsletter."

 The Hustle uses a counter showing how many people subscribed in the last 24 hours.
 Real-time social proof that creates subtle urgency.

 It's not "SUBSCRIBE NOW OR MISS OUT FOREVER."
+It's not a countdown timer threatening to close enrollment in 37 minutes.
 It's just showing that thousands of people joined today.
 The implication is obvious without being aggressive.

 Tim Ferriss: Exclusive Content Hook

 Tim Ferriss offers a "5-Bullet Friday" newsletter with exclusive content you can't get anywhere else.
 Not his blog posts repackaged.
-Actual new content.
+Not his podcast episodes transcribed.
+Actual new content written specifically for the newsletter.

 The signup promise is specific: "5 things I'm enjoying that week" including books, articles, gadgets, and random discoveries.

 What to steal: Offer something exclusive.
 If your newsletter is just your blog posts in email form, why would anyone subscribe?
-Give them something they can't get by just visiting your site.
+They can just... visit your blog.
+Give them something they can't get by bookmarking your site and checking back weekly.
+Make it worth the inbox real estate.

 ConvertKit: Show Don't Tell

 ConvertKit's signup shows examples of what you'll receive.
 Screenshots of actual emails.
 Real subject lines.
+Previews of the content format.
 You know exactly what you're getting before you sign up.

 No guessing.
 No surprises.
+No "sign up to find out what we send you."
 Just "here's what this looks like, want in?"

 Exit-Intent Popups Done Right